 Try positive motivation

 Everyone wants to do their jobs well and a little pressure goes a long way in improving performance.
-But, managing your business through scare tactics isn’t a good idea.
-Unless you’re working on the stock market.
+But, managing your business through scare tactics isn’t a good idea, unless you’re working on the stock market.
 Even then, the average stockbroker’s career only lasts about ten years.

 If you want your employees to go the distance, to enjoy what they do and let it show in their work, try positive motivation.
 Set targets and define your goals.
 Let employees know what is expected of them.
-But instead of threatening them with losing their jobs, or naming and shaming, motivate through positivity.
+But instead of threatening them with losing their jobs, or naming and shaming, motivate through positivism.

 You don’t always have to offer bonuses or more money when targets are met and exceeded.
 Sometimes simple gratitude, the chance to grow in their positions and a little recognition can be enough.
 You could even offer a promotion or the chance to see their own initiatives to fruition.
 That’s far more enticing than fearing for your job.